jeknom/sql-basics-spring-2021-task-2/README.md

 In the file: 6 `Tietokannan suunnittelu - Tietokantojen perusteet kevät 2021.html` there are some resources on how to design a database, written in finnish.

-## Instructions for the assignment in finnish:
+## Instructions for the assignment, in finnish:

 ```
 Tehtäväsi on suunnitella tietokanta, jota voitaisiin käyttää verkkokaupan taustalla.
 Suunnittele tietokanta niin, että siihen voidaan tallentaa tietosisältö seuraavia toimintoja varten: